anjana-kanzariya/anjana-kanzariya/README.md

 - 👋 Hi, I’m @anjana-kanzariya
-- 👀 I’m interested in all types of programming.
+- 👀 I’m interested in backend programming.
 Not knowing a language/ technology doesn't matter.
 - 🌱 I’m currently learning GTP 3 applications.
 I was recently introduced to it and it's fun.
 Will be posting my work.
 - 💞️ I’m looking to collaborate on coding challenges, WordPress development, PHP development and anything that can interest me.
 - 📫 How to reach me? anjanajkanzariya@gmail.com